 The best of the rest: Mozilla Firefox

-It’s a very capable browser, with a deep catalog of extensions and user interface customizations, but it’s not quite as fast as a clean install of Chrome and the mobile integration hasn’t quite kept up with the times.
-Grab the mobile Firefox app and you’ll be able to share bookmarks between devices, but you have to sign up for a Firefox account, and managing settings across platforms isn’t as seamless as it is in Chrome.
+Beneath those changes though, it’s still the same Firefox we all know and love.
+It’s a capable browser, with a deep catalog of extensions and user interface customizations.
+The new Firefox Mobile app also received the Quantum treatment, so it’s quicker and more streamlined than ever before.
+Grab the mobile Firefox app and you’ll be able to share bookmarks between devices, but you have to sign up for a separate Firefox account, and managing settings across platforms isn’t as seamless as it is in Chrome.

-Firefox is a comfortable, familiar old standby.
-Having a separate URL and search bars is almost quaint, but if you’re frequently jumping between search providers, having a separate bar could be a helpful feature.
-Additionally, because it’s been around longer than Chrome, some older web apps — the likes of which you might encounter at your university or workplace — work better on Firefox than they do on Chrome.
+Even with the recent overhaul, Firefox is a comfortable, familiar standby.
+There’s a bit of a fringe benefit there too, because it’s been around longer than Chrome, some older web apps — the likes of which you might encounter at your university or workplace — work better on Firefox than they do on Chrome.
 For that reason, it never hurts to keep it around.

 An attractive alternative to Chrome: Opera

 Also a venerable browser and popular alternative, Opera shares much of Chrome’s DNA.
 Both browsers are built on Google’s Chromium engine, and as a result, they have a very similar user experience.
 Both feature a hybrid URL/search bar, and both are relatively light and fast.

 The differences appear when you start to look at Opera’s built-in features.
 Where Chrome relies on an extension ecosystem to provide functionality users might want, Opera has a few more features baked right into the browser itself.

 For instance, Opera features a built-in “Stash” for saving pages to read later.
 There’s no need to sign up for a Pocket or Evernote account to save a page for later reading.
 Similarly, Opera features a speed dial menu which puts all your most frequently visited pages in one place.
 Chrome also does this, but only on a blank new tab.